History of the trucking industry in the United States: New Deal

 In 1933, as a part of President Franklin D. Roosevelt’s “New Deal”, the National Recovery Administration requested that each industry create a “code of fair competition”.
 The American Highway Freight Association and the Federated Trucking Associations of America met in the spring of 1933 to speak for the trucking association and begin discussing a code.
 By summer of 1933 the code of competition was completed and ready for approval.
 The two organizations had also merged to form the American Trucking Associations.
 The code was approved on February 10, 1934.
-On May 21, 1934 the first president of the ATA, Ted Rogers, became the first truck operator to sign the code.
+On May 21, 1934, the first president of the ATA, Ted Rogers, became the first truck operator to sign the code.
 A special "Blue Eagle" license plate was created for truck operators to indicate compliance with the code.

 In 1935, congress passed the Motor Carrier Act, which replaced the code of competition and authorized the Interstate Commerce Commission (ICC) to regulate the trucking industry.

+In September 1938, a truckers strike began in New York City and shut down the city for weeks, demanding lower hours, as one of the biggest strikes that year.

-Based on recommendations given by the now-abolished ICC, Congress enacted the first hours of service regulations in 1938, limiting the driving hours of truck and bus drivers.
-In 1941, the ICC reported that inconsistent weight limitations imposed by the states were a hindrance to effective interstate truck commerce.
+Based on recommendations the ICC issued, in July 1938, which were modified after pressure from labor groups.
+The first hours of service regulations were enacted in October 1938, limiting the driving hours of truck and bus drivers.
+In 1941, the now abolished ICC reported that inconsistent weight limitations imposed by the states were a hindrance to effective interstate truck commerce.